 Locate your fuel pressure sensor

 Locate the fuel pressure sensor.
-Once you have located it you should inspect the connector plug for any corrosion or other damages.
-Check the wirings if possible.
-You should now measure the wires with a Digital multimeter.
-Fuel pressure sensors differ a lot depending on the car model and you should find the right wiring diagram before doing this.
-But usually, there is one 5 volt power wire, one ground wire and one signal wire.
-You can check if you get 5 volts and ground from the engine control unit while the ignition is on.
-If you do not get it, check the wires.
+Once located, check the connector plug for corrosion or other damage.
+If possible, check the wiring.
+Now you should measure the wires with a digital multimeter.
+Fuel pressure sensors vary greatly depending on the vehicle model and you should find the correct wiring diagram beforehand.
+But normally there is a 5-volt power line, a ground line, and a signal line.
+You can check if you get 5 volts and ground from the engine control unit when the ignition is switched on.
+If you do not get them, check the cables.

-If you find any wiring diagram for your fuel pressure sensor you can measure the resistance on the pins to see if there is a short or open circuit in the sensor.
+If you find a circuit diagram for your fuel pressure sensor, you can measure the resistance at the pins to see if there is a short circuit or open circuit in the sensor.

 Check the fuel pressure (Petrol)

-Checking the fuel pressure is the most important task for this troubleshooting.
-To check the fuel pressure you have to get a Manual Fuel Pressure Tester with the right adapters to fit your fuel rail / Fuel Hose.
-Let a friend checking the fuel pressure while you are cycling the ignition.
-The fuel pump should normally prime around 10 seconds after you have turned on the ignition.
-Start your car to check your fuel pressure
+The most important task in this troubleshooting is to check the fuel pressure.
+To check the fuel pressure, you will need a manual fuel pressure tester with the correct adapters to fit your fuel rail or fuel hose.
+Have a friend check the fuel pressure while you cycle the ignition.
+The fuel pump should normally prime about 10 seconds after you turn on the ignition.
+Start your car to check the fuel pressure.

 If you get no fuel pressure

-If you do not get any fuel pressure, you should diagnose the following parts:
+If you are not getting fuel pressure, you should diagnose the following parts: